ENgineE777/OrinEngine/README.md

 - And lots, lots more

 ## Editor

-Binaries of the editor with demo projects can be found at https://github.com/ENgineE777/OrinEngine/releases/tag/editor
-Warning: Visual Studio 2022 are needed for compilation of gameplay code
+fi

-Draft of manual of editor can be found at https://docs.google.com/document/d/1_EAEGQy1nuIb8RFPIOJuyObBftAFtMRVeiGn9vr8NRI/edit?usp=sharing
+вD ар 9458856+3614478raft of manual of editor can be found at https://docs.google.com/document/d/1_EAEGQy1nuIb8RFPIOJuyObBftAFtMRVeiGn9vr8NRI/edit?usp=sharing5

 ## Tutorial